Lorentz--Karamata spaces: Preliminaries

 \begin{definition} Let $b:(0,\infty) \rightarrow (0, \infty)$ be a measurable function.
 Then $b$ is said to be slowly varying, if for every $\varepsilon > 0$ there exists a non-decreasing function $b_{\varepsilon}$ and non-increasing function $b_{-\varepsilon}$ such that $t^{\varepsilon}b(t) \approx b_{\varepsilon}(t)$ on $(0, \infty)$ and $t^{-\varepsilon}b(t) \approx b_{-\varepsilon}(t)$ on $(0, \infty)$. \end{definition}

 We will, for the sake of brevity, usually abbreviate slowly varying as s.v.

-The class of s.v.\ functions includes, for example, constant positive functions and, to provide something at least slightly less trivial, the functions $t \mapsto 1+\lvert \log(t) \rvert$ and $t \mapsto 1+\log(1+\lvert \log(t) \rvert)$ occurring in the definition of generalized Lorentz-Zygmund spaces introduced by Bennett and Rudnick in \cite{BennettRudnick80} and later treated in great detail by Opic and Pick in \cite{OpicPick99}.
+The class of s.v.\ functions includes, for example, constant positive functions and, to provide something at least slightly less trivial, the functions $t \mapsto 1+\lvert \log(t) \rvert$ and $t \mapsto 1+\log(1+\lvert \log(t) \rvert)$ occurring in the definition of Lorentz--Zygmund spaces and generalized Lorentz--Zygmund spaces, the former being introduced by Bennett and Rudnick in \cite{BennettRudnick80} while the latter were introduced by Edmunds, Gurka, and Opic in \cite{EdmundsGurka95} and later treated in great detail by Opic and Pick in \cite{OpicPick99}.
 As a further example of an s.v.~function, this time non-logarithmic, we present a function $b$ defined on $(0, \infty)$ by

 Restriction of this function to the interval $(0, 1)$ was used in \cite{CianchiPick09} to characterise self-optimal spaces for Gauss-Sobolev embeddings.